iibrahim70/donatix-client/README.md

 ## Project Overview

-The Post-Disaster Relief Donation Platform is designed to provide an intuitive and user-friendly interface for donors to contribute to relief efforts efficiently.
+The Giver's Heaven frontend is designed to provide an intuitive and user-friendly interface for donors to contribute to relief efforts efficiently.
 The project is divided into various sections, each catering to specific functionalities:

 - **Home / Landing Page:** Provides an overview of the platform's mission, showcases donation posts, donor testimonials, and relevant information.
 - **All Donations Page:** Displays a grid of donation posts in a visually appealing format for public viewing.